-In co-operation with users, EMSA’s EO team plans and orders satellite imagery to meet their service coverage requirements.
-After image acquisition trained operators assess the images, together with supporting information (meteorological, oceanographic and ancillary information such as AIS and vessel detection) to identify possible pollutions, to determine the likelihood of the presence of oil on the sea surface and to assist in identifying the source of the pollution.
+In cooperation with users, EMSA’s Earth Observation team plans and orders satellite imagery to meet their service coverage requirements.
+After image acquisition, trained operators assess the images together with supporting information (meteorological, oceanographic, and ancillary information such as AIS and vessel detection) to identify possible pollution events, to determine the likelihood of the presence of oil on the sea surface, and to assist in identifying the source of the pollution.

 CleanSeaNet’s near-real time service capabilities are crucial to a rapid response by coastal states as well as to increase the likelihood of catching the polluter red-handed.
 In case of oil spill related accidents or emergencies the affected coastal State can request additional satellite images to monitor the spill area over an extended period of time, capturing the evolution of the spill and supporting response and recovery operations.